ilya-ilya/Advance_Wesnoth_Wars/README.md

 - *Updated* Ambushed tweak - Surprise Attacks : An ambush will trigger a quick combat in which the ambushed unit can't counter-attack.
 Awesome combined with NINJA WARS!

-- Ninja Wars (Stealthy units) : Most of units will melee back-stabs, poison arrows, distract from ZoC, be faster and invisible/ambushers in villages, forests, deep water, or everywhere at night.
+- *Updated* Ninja Wars (Stealthy units) : Most of units will melee back-stabs, poison arrows, distract from ZoC, be faster and invisible/ambushers in villages, forests, deep water, or everywhere at night.
 For funny PvP with fog-of-war focused on ambushes / hide&seek.

 - *Updated* Level-Up After Max Level Advancement : Increase Level Number (The unit level will continue growing with the AMLA level-ups).
 This affect to some abilities as leadership, upkeep cost, and experience the enemies get fighting or killing the unit.

+- *New* Recall cost of level 0 units : Choose the cost to recall level 0 units.
+Cost of level 1 or more units remains unchanged.
+You can select free cost, 10, recruit cost + 1 or no changes.

+- *New* Help menu : Contextual help accesible with right-click anywhere, with detailed explanation of the features, and the status or configured value for each.

 - Also includes a PvPvE scenario : '4p - Ruvaak Mirage Atoll' optimized to be combined with all features.